Work & Life Balance Articles

-More than half of all caregivers are balancing these responsibilities and a job.
+More than half of all caregivers are balancing care responsibilities and a job.
 Many are juggling caring for their own children as well.
-At some point, the question arises: should I quit my job?
+At some point, the question arises: should you quit your job?

 If I'd had paid family leave during my caregiving years, my life and the lives of my loved ones would have been quite different.

 Getting organized and planning for both ordinary days and extraordinary emergencies can reduce stress and ease some of the burdens of caring for an elderly loved one.

 Many caregivers find themselves abandoning prosperous careers to take care of their elderly loved ones.
 But being a caregiver doesn't mean you have to give up on your careers.

 It’s challenging for caregivers to find jobs that offer flexible scheduling.
 A work from home position enables you to care for your loved one while bringing home a paycheck.

 Time and money: two things everyone could use a little bit more of.
 Here are a few strategies to make your life more streamlined while taking care of an aging parent.

 The same skills that make someone an effective caregiver are also present in many great entrepreneurs.
 So, it's not surprising that some caregivers find themselves drawn to the role of small business owner.